Ron Luciano: Personal life

 Luciano married Polly Dixon, an airline flight attendant from Chicago, in 1974.
 During the baseball season they saw very little of each other, and during the off-season they could not agree on where to live: she did not want to move to upstate New York, and he did not want to live in Chicago.
 They had no children and divorced after less than two years.
 "I once went four months—from March 3 to June 28—without seeing my wife," he said.
 "I remember the dates because, on June 29, we decided to get a divorce."

 Luciano was an enthusiastic amateur ornithologist and an avid reader.
 "I don't understand Shakespeare's sonnets at all, but I follow his tragedies," he said.
 "I like the mean characters, people like Macbeth's wife.
 Hey, you've got to be a masochist to be an umpire, right?"

 Retirement

 After his retirement in 1980, Luciano spent two seasons partnered with Merle Harmon as a color commentator on NBC's Game of the Week; but he became best known as the author of five books—The Umpire Strikes Back, Strike Two, The Fall of the Roman Umpire, Remembrance of Swings Past and Baseball Lite— compilations of humorous anecdotes and reminiscences from his umpiring days.
 He also became a popular speaker on the banquet circuit.

 In 1982 he auditioned for the role of Coach Ernie Pantusso in hit TV show Cheers, but producers "wanted an experienced actor".
-The part eventually went to Nicholas Colasanto.
+The part went to Nicholas Colasanto.